Frances Fong: Personal life

 Growing up in Honolulu, Frances Chung was known as a strong swimmer and body surfer.
 She also liked fishing and sea diving, both of which she was taught by her father.
 She was fond of Russian cuisine and became adept at cooking it.
 She took part in a charity auto race and rally along with other celebrities in 1962.

 When Frances Chung was first signed to an MGM contract in 1945, she met actor Leslie Fong, who had just appeared in Tokyo Rose.
 They were married May 18, 1946 in San Francisco, where Fong's family owned a men's clothing store.
 The couple had two sons, both of whom went into acting: Leslie Howard Fong Jr and Brian Fong (Chase).
 While married to Leslie Fong, Frances Chung continued to use her birth name for professional credits.
 The couple divorced after the birth of their second son.

 Frances Chung then met and married George Kim Fong, a CPA and USAAF veteran from Oakland, California.
 They had one son together and maintained a primary residence in San Francisco.
 It was only after this second marriage that she switched to using "Frances Fong" for professional billing.
 George and Frances Fong shared an interest in Chinese ceramics; they donated their large collection to the Berkeley Art Museum in 1996.

+She was the grandmother of Khalil Fong.